learn-co-curriculum/dsc-stat-distributions-use-cases/README.md

 <img src="images/dice_roll_pmf.png" width="350">

-Note how, with a fair coin, the chance of throwing each number is _exactly_ 1/6 (or 0.1666).
+Note how, with a fair die, the chance of throwing each number is _exactly_ 1/6 (or 0.1666).
 The number of outcomes is finite and the outcome is a set of values.
 In this case, you are dealing with a **discrete distribution**.

 ### Weather Distribution